 “Not everyone can imagine what certain clothing might look like on their body shape and if it’ll be flattering, so this app allows consumers to visualise that and be more mindful when online shopping.”

-The second team was Hear n’ Protect.
+The second team aiming to get to London for the national final is Hear n’ Protect.
 This four-man team have developed a prototype ear protector that dampens the vibrations in the ears but doesn’t affect the sound quality.
 The hope it could help the nearly 1 in 6 people who suffer with hearing problems due to excessive loud noise at work or home.

 The team, made up of band members and DJs, are very aware of the amount of damage that can be caused by being constantly exposed to loud noise.
 They bought a 3D printer, taught themselves how to use it, and produced over 100 different designs to come up with one they feel works best.